weikhin/Meraki-Dashboard-Bot/README.md

 This is a Webex Meraki-Bot.JS bot application project built using the [Webex-Bot-Starter](https://github.com/WebexSamples/webex-bot-starter) as a template and AI (ChatGPT) to work out the specific codes.
 It uses the [Webex-Node-Bot-Framework](https://github.com/WebexCommunity/webex-node-bot-framework) which simplifies developemnt for Webex bots.

+This project is run using websocket instead of webhook which requires an inbound, internet reachable port for the Webex API to notify Framework of webhook events.
+With websocket, this applications can be deployed behind firewalls and removes the requirement that webex bots and integrations must expose a public IP address to receive events.

 # Overview

 This bot application uses the API from [Meraki Dashboard API](https://developer.cisco.com/meraki/api-v1/).